 - Your servers must have TCP/IP with static IP addressing. - If your target server only supports DHCP, for example Windows Azure, keep in mind the following caveats. - A target reboot may or may not cause a job error depending on if a new address is assigned by DHCP. - Do not disable the DHCP client service on the source.
-Otherwise, when cutover occurs the DHCP client will not start and an IP address cannot be assigned. - IPv4 only configurations are supported, IPv4 and IPv6 are supported in combination, however IPv6 only configurations are not supported - By default, Double-Take is configured for IPv6 and IPv4 environments, but the Double-Take service will automatically check the server at service startup and modify the appropriate setting if the server is only configured for IPv4. - IPv6 is only supported for Windows 2008 and 2012 servers. - If you are using IPv6 on your servers, your clients must be run from an IPv6 capable machine. - In order to properly resolve IPv6 addresses to a hostname, a reverse lookup entry should be made in DNS. - NAT support-Full server migration jobs can support NAT environments in an IP-forwarding configuration with one to one port mappings.
+Otherwise, when cutover occurs the DHCP client will not start and an IP address cannot be assigned. - IPv4 only configurations are supported, IPv4 and IPv6 are supported in combination, however IPv6 only configurations are not supported - By default, Double-Take is configured for IPv6 and IPv4 environments, but the Double-Take service will automatically check the server at service startup and modify the appropriate setting if the server is only configured for IPv4. - IPv6 is only supported for Windows 2008 and 2012 servers. - If you are using IPv6 on your servers, your clients must be run from an IPv6 capable machine. - In order to properly resolve IPv6 addresses to a hostname, a reverse lookup entry should be made in DNS. - If you are using Double-Take over a WAN and do not have DNS name resolution, you will need to add the host names to the local host file on each server running Double-Take. - NAT support-Full server migration jobs can support NAT environments in an IP-forwarding configuration with one to one port mappings.
 Port-forwarding is not supported.
 Additionally, only IPv4 is supported for NAT environments.
 Make sure you have added your servers to the Double-Take Console using the correct IP address.
-Review the NAT configuration table on page 27 in the Adding servers section before you start the job creation process. - Microsoft .NET Framework-Microsoft .NET Framework version 4.0 Update 3 or later is required.
+Review the NAT configuration table on page 28 in the Adding servers section before you start the job creation process. - Microsoft .NET Framework -Microsoft .NET Framework version 4.0 Update 3 or later is required.
 (The full .NET 4.0.3 is required, not just the Client Profile.) - Cloud-Double-Take can be used to migrate a server to an existing server in the cloud.
 Keep in mind that you should enable appropriate security measures, like VPN, to protect your data as it migrates to the cloud. - Supported configurations-The following table identifies the supported configurations for a full server migration job.

 Configuration Description Supported Not Supported One to one active/standby You can migrate a single source to a single target.
 The target has no production activity.
 The source is the only server actively replicating data.
-X One to one active/active You cannot migrate a single source to a single target where each server acts as both a source and target actively replicating data to each other.
 X